abhishekh05/Data-Science-EDA-LifeHack/README.md

  There are trade-offs between OPPORTUNITY & LIFESTYLE.
 But there are hidden gems.

-You can find the analysis in the ipynb file.
+You can find the analysis in the python_final_project.ipynb file.